 Pre Trip Days: Fly to Kathmandu, Nepal.
 Remember, people in the Americas 'lose' one day crossing the international date line.
-You must arrive in Kathmandu no later than November 8, 2014.
+You must arrive in Kathmandu no later than November 8, 2014 [or November 8, 2015].
 If you arrive early or depart late, we can arrange transfers, accommodations and additional Nepal services with many custom options throughout the region to enhance your stay before or after your trek!

 Ask us questions before you finalize your plans!

 Day 1: Kathmandu Arrival.
 Our staff will meet you upon arrival at the airport to transfer you to our hotel.
 Optional easy afternoon sightseeing and time to settle in.
 (Dinner)

 Day 2: In Kathmandu.
 As our staff obtains our restricted area permit from the Department of Immigration, enjoy a day of sightseeing with our knowledgeable guide in Kathmandu — visiting older neighborhoods of the city with distinctive palaces and Hindu and Buddhist temples.
 (Breakfast, Lunch)

 Day 3: Kathmandu to Pokhara.
 An all day scenic drive takes us to Pokahara.
 After settling in at the lodge, enjoy the stunning panorama and strolling Fewa Lake's shore.
 (Breakfast, Lunch, Dinner)